Shredder5262/fetchart_extra/README.md

 Enable it in your beets config under plugins.

-Configure API keys (Fanart.tv and TheAudioDB).
+Add your API keys (Fanart.tv and TheAudioDB).

-Run beet fetchart_extra or let it run automatically during imports.
+Run manually or let it process automatically on import.

+🚀 Usage
+Manual run
+beet fetchart_extra

+Pretend mode

+See what would happen without downloading:

+beet fetchart_extra --pretend

+Verbose logs
+beet -v fetchart_extra

+📝 Example Output

+With -v:

+✔ discart ready for BABYMETAL – BABYMETAL (from fanarttv) ✔ back ready for Gotye – Making Mirrors (from musicbrainz) → Skipping spine: MusicBrainz does not provide spine images ✔ spine ready for 12 Stones – Picture Perfect (from theaudiodb) ⚠ No valid back found for Artist – Album

+Without -v:
+Only warnings and errors:

+⚠ No valid back found for Artist – Album

 📌 Notes

-MusicBrainz does not provide spine art.
-Only Fanart.tv and TheAudioDB do.
+MusicBrainz does not provide spine art; only Fanart.tv and TheAudioDB do.

-All artwork is saved in PNG format regardless of source.
+All output files are saved as .png.

-Multi-disc albums create discart1.png, discart2.png, etc.
+Multi-disc albums → discart1.png, discart2.png, etc.

-If a source API fails, the plugin skips gracefully and tries the next.
+If a source API fails, the plugin skips to the next source gracefully.

+Works alongside beets’ built-in fetchart if you want both, but recommended to use this plugin for discart/back/spine while letting fetchart manage only front covers.

+🔧 Troubleshooting

+ImageMagick errors
+Ensure ImageMagick v7 is installed.
+If convert is deprecated, use magick in your PATH.

+White center hole not removed
+Enable background.multi_corner: yes to also floodfill from the disc center.

+No results from sources

+Verify your API keys are valid.

+Try reordering sources in config.

+📜 License

+MIT